 X-Men Origins: Wolverine is mostly about a heterosexual relationship, but the relationship between Wolverine and Sabretooth is too strong to be unintentional.
 While both characters repeatedly talk about how they're 'brothers', the constant Something Else Also Rises, playful flirting, eyeing each other, phallic symbolism, and grappling each other while yelling "Feels good, doesn't it?" kind of ruins the 'brothers' vibe.
-It's possibly intentional on the part of the director, whose previous work was mostly arty foreign films, though it's worth noting that the comic-book version of Wolverine's childhood featured a significant redhead named Rose as his first love interest.
+It's worth noting that the comic-book version of Wolverine's childhood featured a significant redhead named Rose as his first love interest.
 The first scenes in the movie are copied almost directly from the comic, except with a young Sabretooth in Rose's place.

-In the first part of the X-Men movie series, there is Wolverine and Rogue.
-She follows him around like a schoolgirl with a crush - which she is, as it's mentioned at one point later that she's actually 'taken with him'-, tells him that she wants to live her life on the road with him in the beginning, she walks into his bedroom at night, they hug, he goes after her and does everything he can to save her, he embraces her again and sticks his face to hers when she's unconscious so that he could give her his life force and, in the end, she tells him that she doesn't want him to leave, so he gives her his dog tags as a memory of him, which she keeps until his return.
+In the first film, there is Wolverine and Rogue.
+She follows him around like a schoolgirl with a crush - which she is, as it's mentioned at one point later that she's actually 'taken with him' - tells him that she wants to live her life on the road with him in the beginning, she walks into his bedroom at night, they hug, he goes after her and does everything he can to save her, he embraces her again and sticks his face to hers when she's unconscious so that he could give her his life force and, in the end, she tells him that she doesn't want him to leave, so he gives her his dog tags as a memory of him, which she keeps until his return.

 There's an incredibly good reason why this song was cut from the first movie.
 Go to 1:12 and tell me those characters are supposed to be brother and sister, especially a brother and sister who don't particularly have any strong emotional bond to justify it a little.